patrick-zippenfenig/environmental-data-management-notes/README.md

 ### Central S3 storage
 Each instance maintains its own Open-Meteo database for its weather models and after each update synchronizes data on a central S3 storage.

 This S3 storage can be an AWS S3 bucket, but any S3 like service works.
 The Open-Meteo API actually contains its own S3 server implementation and no third party software is required.

 However, a proper S3 storage is recommended to scale the service.
+This can be AWS S3, but other S3 compatible storage systems work as well.

 ### API Nodes